battleoverflow/dawn/README.md

 ### Asahi Linux

-If the Asahi Linux development team have any issues with this projecct or questions, feel free to reach out!
+If the Asahi Linux development team has any issues with this project or questions, feel free to reach out!

 - Discord: azazelm3dj3d#9332
 - Email: info@azazelm3dj3d.com